caprica/generator-prospa/README.md

 This project is currently in BETA.

-Things mostly work but there are some rough edges.
+Things mostly work but there may be some rough edges.

 Some constructs may not be 100% idiomatic for the various different JVM languages, feedback is welcome.

-Some of the generated front-end applications may not be using the latest toolchains, this will be updated shortly.

-Vue.js client builds are not working, this will be fixed imminently.

-Further documentation is coming...

 ## License